Tooth Resorption

 What causes tooth resorption?

 There are two distinct histological types of root surface resorption: Type I (inflammatory) and Type II (replacement by bone).
 Type I resorption seems to be initiated by periodontal inflammation; however, replacement resorption is the more common type.
-Over time, resorptive lesions progress to affect root and then crown dentin.
+Over time, resorptive lesions progress to affect the root and then crown dentin.

 What is the treatment?

-• Type 1 tooth resorption: Requires complete removal of the tooth root
+Type 1 tooth resorption: Requires complete removal of the tooth root

-• Type 2 tooth resorption: Treatment with crown amputation with intentional root retention can done if there is advanced root resorption, no evidence of periapical periodontitis or periodontal disease, or stomatitis.
-If there is radiographic evidence of root resorption, but no clinical resorption detected on oral examination, the tooth can be monitored annually.
+Type 2 tooth resorption: Treatment with crown amputation with intentional root retention can be done if there is advanced root resorption, no evidence of periapical periodontitis or periodontal disease, or stomatitis.
+If there is radiographic evidence of root resorption, but no clinical resorption is detected on oral examination, the tooth can be monitored annually.

 Follow-up with full mouth radiographs should be done annually on any animal diagnosed with tooth resorption.